svobik7/next-roots/README.md

 ### How to use next-roots with type=module in package.json?

-You can create `roots.config.cjs` and run next-roots command like this `yarn next-roots -c ./roots.config.cjs --esm`.
-For more details see `examples/basic-esm`.
+You can create `roots.config.cjs` and run next-roots command like this `pnpm next-roots -c ./roots.config.cjs --esm`.